Trump says US will 'run' Venezuela until 'safe' transition

 This threatened not only the American people, but the stability of the entire region, he said.
 He added this was on top of rampant drug smuggling that inflicted "untold suffering and human destruction, particularly in the US.

-Trump also accused Maduro of sending members of the Venezuelan gang Tren de Aragua to the US to "terrorise" communities nationwide, citing how they "took over" apartments in Colorado state.
+Trump also accused Maduro of sending members of the Venezuelan gang Tren de Aragua to the US to "terrorise" communities nationwide, citing how they "took over" apartments in Colorado state and their alleged involvement in the killing of 12-year-old Jocelyn Nungaray in Houston in 2024.

+"Maduro again will never be able to threaten an American citizen," he added.

 Ahead of the overnight "large scale strike" on Venezuela, which led to Maduro's capture, the US had accused the former bus driver of running a "narco-state" and rigging the 2024 election, which the country's opposition said it won overwhelmingly.

+Trump told reporters that US military forces would remain in position until its demands had been fully met.

+"The American armada remains poised in position, and the United States retains all military options until United States demands have been fully met and fully satisfied," he said, warning that this successful operation should put anyone threatening the sovereignty of Americans or endangering American lives on notice.

-Attacks took place in the capital of Caracas and the states of Miranda, Aragua and La Guaira, the statement said, prompting the country's government to declare a national emergency and call on social and political forces to "activate mobilisation plans".
+Attacks took place in the early hours of Saturday morning in the capital of Caracas and the states of Miranda, Aragua and La Guaira, prompting Venezuela's government to declare a national emergency and call on social and political forces to "activate mobilisation plans".

-At least seven explosions and low-flying aircraft were heard around 2am local time (2pm, Singapore time) on Saturday in Caracas, with Venezuela separately saying that it rejected the "military aggression" by the US.
+At least seven explosions and low-flying aircraft were heard around 2am local time (2pm, Singapore time) on Saturday in Caracas, with Venezuela separately saying that it rejected the "military aggression" by the US and called for an emergency United Nations meeting.

+Caracas added that civilians and military personnel died in Saturday's strikes but did not give figures.